Kyoji Yamamoto: Career

 Through his sister, Yamamoto was influenced by classical music and The Beatles; the first rock song he heard was The Beatles' version of "Rock and Roll Music".
 He experienced culture shock after seeing the Woodstock film; "Up to that point, I hadn't had a chance to listen to real rock music, so when I saw people smoking dope and running around naked, and musicians like Alvin Lee and Keith Moon in 'Woodstock,' it was like a spark going off in my head."
 The first song he learned on guitar was "Love Like a Man" by Lee's band Ten Years After, but he was also influenced by Jeff Beck, Ritchie Blackmore and Jimi Hendrix.
+Around the age of 15, Yamamoto received lessons from his classmate Shirō Sano, who taught him guitar chords and songs by Led Zeppelin and Cream.
 He started a band at school and music gradually took over his life before he moved to Tokyo.

 After entering Yamaha Music School, Yamamoto formed Bow Wow in 1975, and they released their debut album a year later.
 Yamamoto recalled that when he joined, he told the producer he was a guitarist and not a singer, but during recording someone suggested he sing in English and he went with it.
 The following year, they opened for Aerosmith and Kiss.
 Yamamoto has called Bow Wow's performance at the 1982 Reading Festival, which was their first show in the United Kingdom, "the most exciting day of my life."
 In 1984, with the addition of two new members, the group renamed themselves Vow Wow and moved to England in 1986, before disbanding in 1990.
 Yamamoto reformed Bow Wow with all new members in 1995, however, original guitarist and vocalist Mitsuhiro Saito and drummer Toshihiro Niimi rejoined him in 1998, to become a power trio.
 Niimi left Bow Wow in 2015, and Yamamoto and Saito now perform sporadically under the name Bow Wow G2, which refers to the two guitarists being the only official members.

 Yamamoto began his solo career in 1980 and has appeared as a special guest performer for numerous musicians.
 In 1986, he was asked by producer Wilfried F. Rimensberger to participate in the supergroup Phenomena, playing on their second album.
 Since 1998, Yamamoto has created his solo material entirely by himself, playing every instrument and producing, engineering and mastering the recordings.

-Yamamoto was to perform his first solo show in the United States on 24 September 2011, with Karl Wilcox from Diamond Head supporting him on drums.
+Yamamoto was to perform his first solo show in the United States on September 24, 2011, with Karl Wilcox from Diamond Head supporting him on drums.
 However, the show was cancelled.
 In December 2017, Yamamoto released the album Voice of the Wind, which took 10 years to make from its original conception.

-Yamamoto has been married for over 26 years and has a son, Maoki, who is also a musician.
+Yamamoto is married and has a son, Maoki, who is a drummer, best known for being the member of jazz fusion band DEZOLVE.